-MNSBIR, Inc. has facilitated and catalyzed more than $63M of SBIR/STTR investments for more than 93 small businesses.
+MNSBIR, Inc. has catalyzed more than $68M of SBIR/STTR investments for more than 95 small businesses.

-MNSBIR, Inc. is an independent, private, non-profit organization with its mission to assist startups and small businesses to secure non-dilutive funding from America’s Seed Fund – the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
+MNSBIR, Inc. is a science and technology-based non-profit organization to assist US-owned and operated small businesses to secure non-dilutive funding from America’s Seed Fund – the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.

-America’s Seed Fund awards funding to develop your technology and chart a path toward commercialization.
+America’s Seed Fund is a $4 billion program each fiscal year that awards funding to develop your technology and chart a path toward commercialization.
 The federal government invests in your solution and gives you the freedom to run your business according to your vision.
 The goal of any successful SBIR/STTR project is commercialization of your innovation, which means bringing it to market for use by industry, consumers or the federal government.

-- Our knowledge, experience and relationships are valuable to new applicants.
+Our knowledge, experience and relationships are invaluable to firms new to the programs.
 We know first-hand how complex and difficult it is to navigate the federal R&D arena.
 With decades of demonstrated knowledge and connections across the 11 participating federal agencies, we make the journey less stressful for qualifying firms to navigate this competitive and complex environment.

 About America’s Seed Fund

-The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, also known as America’s Seed Fund, are one of the largest sources of early-stage capital for technology commercialization in the United States.
+America’s Seed Fund is one of the largest sources of early-stage capital for technology commercialization in the United States.
 These programs enable US-owned and operated small businesses to conduct research and development that has a strong potential for commercialization.